andreychemist/andreychemist.github.io/pages/faq.md

 I read stories that someone created a company in the US while on B1/B2 visa and then applied for O-1 visa using their own company as an employer.
 For me, this way looks risky, especially if the company is not a real business and is created just for getting O-1 visa.
 More importantly, I don't know anyone who got O-1 visa without a lawyer.
 And if you have a lawyer, you should ask him or her all questions you have about O-1 visa rather then read this FAQ.

 # How did you fill Form I-907?

-You can submit Form I-907, Request for Premium Processing Service, with the I-140 Petition under the EB-1A category, but not under the EB2-NIW category: <https://www.uscis.gov/forms/how-do-i-use-premium-processing-service>.
+You can submit Form I-907, Request for Premium Processing Service, with the I-140 Petition under the EB-1A category, and since October 19, 2020 for the EB2-NIW category: <https://www.uscis.gov/forms/how-do-i-use-premium-processing-service>.

-First, make sure that you are filling [the most recent form](https://www.uscis.gov/system/files_force/files/form/i-907.pdf).
+First, make sure that you are filling [the most recent form](https://www.uscis.gov/sites/default/files/document/forms/i-907.pdf).
 An expiration date can be found in the top right corner on the first page.
 I prepared my form in 2012, it was similar but not the same.
-The fee has increased since that time and since Dec.
-2019 is $1,440 (and it may increase again in the future).
+The fee has increased since that time and since Oct.
+2020 is $2,500 (and it may increase again in the future).

 Second, most of fields in the form are obvious.
 In Part 1, item 8, I checked the box "I am the **petitioner** who is filing or has filed a petition eligible for Premium Processing Service", because I did everything without a lawyer.
 There is a subtle difference between the petitioner and the applicant (you can petition for someone else, but apply only for yourself).
 Since Form I-140 is called "Petition", I chose "the petitioner".

 Part 2, item 1.
 I put "I-140". item 2: "N/A" since I filed I-907 together with I-140. item 3: "EB-1A".
 I filled both item 4 and item 5 with my name, because I was both the petitioner and the beneficiary.

-Lastly, I followed the [instructions for I-907](https://www.uscis.gov/system/files_force/files/form/i-907instr.pdf): "If a question does not apply to you (for example, if you have never been married and the question asks, “Provide the name of your current spouse”), type or print “N/A” unless otherwise directed.
+Lastly, I followed the [instructions for I-907](https://www.uscis.gov/sites/default/files/document/forms/i-907instr.pdf): "If a question does not apply to you (for example, if you have never been married and the question asks, “Provide the name of your current spouse”), type or print “N/A” unless otherwise directed.
 If your answer to a question which requires a numeric response is zero or none (for example, “How many children do you have” or “How many times have you departed the United States”), type or print “None” unless otherwise directed."

 # Can new papers that will have been published after the filing of the petition be submitted as additional evidence?